 The term fascia is from the Latin word meaning “band” or “bandage”, and it is the biological fabric or infrastructure that holds us together.

-Essentially, it is our complex network of connective tissue, and can be likened to a spider web of fibrous, glue-like proteins that binds all of the other systems together in their proper places.
+Essentially, it is our complex network of connective tissue and can be likened to a spider web of fibrous, glue-like proteins that binds all of the other systems together in their proper places.

-How does it function in the body?
+What is the function of fascia in the body?

 Understanding how fascia works is essential to understanding the intrinsic connection between movement and stability in the body as well as the root cause of pain.